prophecy/prophecy.github.io/llm-openclaw-ollama-docker.md

 ---

-## VI.
+## VII.
 Common Problems & Solutions

 ### Problem 1: "WSL2 not supported with your current machine configuration"
 **Cause:** Virtualization disabled in BIOS